Starbucks coffee shops are known for their massive range of drinks, but they also have a wide variety of sizes to choose from.

 The Starbucks red reusable cup is 16oz, the same amount as a Starbucks Grande.
 This makes it suitable for almost all hot and cold drinks and perfect for use year-round.

-What are the Starbucks cup sizes for Frappuccino?
+What are the Starbucks cup sizes for Frappuccinos?

 What is the best size to get at Starbucks?

+The best size to get at Starbucks depends on what you order.
 For small shots of espresso or macchiatos, you are best with a demi cup, and a flat white is best in a short.
 Regular coffees, lattes, cappuccinos, and Frappuccinos are all best in the tall or grande size.
 Cold, sugary drinks or iced coffee options are best in venti cold or trenta.
-However, it all comes down to personal preference and how much you like to drink.

 How big is a 24oz Starbucks cup?